 Instructors: 1 instructor who communicates and guides you out of his/her car using a radio.

 In the Classroom

 We learned about the importance of understanding grip and weight transfer.
-Did you know that at any time you only have 4 small patches the size of postcards that are in contact with the road at any time providing precious grip?
+Did you know that at any time you have only 4 small patches the size of postcards that are in contact with the road that provide precious grip?
 It’s these patches that allow you to corner, break, and have control.
 As I looked at diagrams and videos in the classroom I was reminded that driving, and winter driving in particular, is basically a giant physics lesson.